chrisLoef/serverless-redirect-service/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to your CDK TypeScript Serverless Redirect Service!

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`ServerlessRedirectServiceStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+With this software you could easily build a redirect service, if you maybe bougth a new domain and want to redirect your traffic to this domain.
+You could also personalize different source path to specific target or just forward the whole traffic to a main url.

+TBC

 The `cdk.json` file tells the CDK Toolkit how to execute your app.